ChandrakantPal/cbh-task/Refactoring.md

 ## Your Explanation Here

-.env file has keys and keys and secrets should always be stored and secured in somekind of env file so run the following command
+.env file has keys and keys and secrets should always be stored and secured in somekind of env file so run the following command.

 `cp .env.example .env`

-For the cases where if else is involed where the pattern is
+For the cases where `if else` is involed where the pattern is

 ```
 if(true) {